heckj/swiftui-notes/docs/combine/index.md

 (operators to be organized and described):

 - collect
+  - multiple variants
+    - buffers items
+    - `collect()` Collects all received elements, and emits a single array of the collection when the upstream publisher finishes.
+    - `collect(Int)` collects N elements and emits as an array
+    - `collect(.byTime)` or `collect(.byTimeOrCount)`

 - max
+  - Available when Output conforms to Comparable.
+  - Publishes the maximum value received from the upstream publisher, after it finishes.

 - min
+  - Publishes the minimum value received from the upstream publisher, after it finishes.
+  - Available when Output conforms to Comparable.

 - allSatisfy
-- prepend
+  - Publishes a single Boolean value that indicates whether all received elements pass a given predicate.
+  - there's a variant `tryAllSatisfy` when the predicate can throw errors

 - replaceError
-- append
+  - requires Failure to be `<Never>`

-- filter
+- replaceEmpty
+  - requires Failure to be `<Never>`

 - replaceNil
+  - requires Failure to be `<Never>`
+  - Replaces nil elements in the stream with the proviced element.

 - abortOnError
-- breakpointOnError

 - ignoreOutput

 - switchToLatest

 - scan

 - handleEvents

 - first
+  - requires Failure to be `<Never>`
+  - publishes the first element to satisfy a provided predicate

+- last
+  - requires Failure to be `<Never>`
+  - publishes the last element to satisfy a provided predicate

 - log

 - print
+  - Prints log messages for all publishing events.
+  - requires Failure to be `<Never>`

 - output
-- replaceEmpty